2 Covid positive senior citizens get antibody cocktail therapy at pvt hospital in Delhi | Health

 - India

-Two Covid positive senior citizens with cardiac complications admitted at a private healthcare facility here have been administered monoclonal antibody therapy which is said to reduce the chance of hospitalisation by 70 per cent in patients with mild to moderate symptoms, the hospital said on Thursday.
+Two Covid positive senior citizens with cardiac problems were successfully administered antibody cocktail therapy and were saved from developing severe complications, doctors at the BLK-Max Super Speciality Hospital here said on Thursday.

-Sunirmal Ghatak (70) and Suresh Kumar Trehan (65) were on Tuesday administered a cocktail of Casirivimab and Imdevimab at BLK-Max Super Speciality Hospital as part of this single-dose infusion-based treatment.
+Sunirmal Ghatak (70) and Suresh Kumar Trehan (65) were on Tuesday administered a cocktail of Casirivimab and Imdevimab at BLK-Max Super Speciality Hospital as part of this single-dose infusion-based treatment, which is said to reduce the chance of hospitalisation by 70 per cent in patients with mild to moderate symptoms.

 Ghatak, with a known cardiac problem, had undergone angioplasty with stenting in the past, the hospital said in a statement.